The symplectic geometry of closed equilateral random walks in 3-space: The (almost) toric symplectic structure on closed polygons. The (almost) toric symplectic structure on closed polygons

-The polygon space $\phr$ is singular if
+The polygon space $\widehat{\operatorname{Pol}}_3(n;\vec{r})$ is singular if

-is zero for some $I \subset \{1, \ldots , n\}$.
-Geometrically, this means it is possible to construct a linear polygon with edgelengths given by $\vec{r}$.
-Since linear polygons are fixed by rotations around the axis on which they lie, the action of $\SO(3)$ is not free in this case and the symplectic reduction develops singularities.
-Nonetheless, the reduction $\phr$ is a complex analytic space with isolated singularities; in particular, the complement of the singularities is a symplectic (in fact K\"ahler) manifold to which Theorem~\ref{thm:symplectic closed polygons} applies.
+is zero for some $I \subset\{1, \ldots, n\}$.
+Geometrically, this means it is possible to construct a degenerate polygon which lies on a line with edgelengths given by $\vec{r}$.
+Since these polygons are fixed by rotations around the line on which they lie, the action of $\operatorname{SO}(3)$ is not free in this case and the symplectic reduction develops singularities.
+Nonetheless, the reduction $\widehat {\operatorname{Pol}}_3(n;\vec{r})$ is a complex analytic space with isolated singularities; in particular, the complement of the singularities is a symplectic (in fact K\"ahler) manifold to which Theorem~\ref{thmsymplecticclosedpolygons} applies.